-The 7th ETINED Plenary session will take place on 14 and 15 November 2023 in Paris.
+The 7th ETINED Plenary session took place on 14 and 15 November 2023 in Paris.

-Among other items, main discussion points of the Plenary will be:
+Among other items, main discussion in the Plenary focussed on:

-- Setting up an Observatory on Countering Fraud in Education; - Expanding the project FraudS+ "Student Awareness on Fraud in Education" to enlarge the scope of participating Council of Europe member States; - Approving a Glossary based on the Committee of Ministers Recommendation CM/Rec ((2022) 18 on countering education fraud.
+- Setting up an Observatory on Countering Fraud in Education; - Expanding the project FraudS+ "Student Awareness on Fraud in Education" to enlarge the scope of participating Council of Europe member States; - Approving a Glossary based on the Committee of Ministers Recommendation CM/Rec (2022) 18 on countering education fraud.